-Attendance is encouraged but not mandatory.
-However, there is a strong correlation between regular attendance and overall course performance.
+There is a strong correlation between regular attendance and overall course performance.
+Students are encouraged to attend all lectures either in person or remotely via Zoom.
 If you miss a class, it is your responsibility to learn the material on your own.
+If you choose to attend class remotely, you must remain visible on camera during lectures and classroom activities.
+Failure to do so may result in removal from the session.